Camarones a la Diabla (Mexican Deviled Shrimp)

 I’ll email this recipe to you, so that you can come back to it later!

-For the best camarones a la diabla recipe, you’ll need these simple ingredients:
+For the best Camarones a la Diabla recipe, you only need a handful of simple ingredients.

-• Large or Jumbo Shrimp โ€“ Fresh or frozen (deveined for less prep).
+• Large or Jumbo Shrimp โ€“ Fresh or frozen both work.
+Peeled and deveined saves time.

-• Guajillo Chile Pods โ€“ Swap with New Mexico chiles or California chiles if needed.
+• Guajillo Chile Pods โ€“ Mild to medium heat with rich flavor.
+Substitute New Mexico chiles or California chiles if needed.

-• Roma Tomatoes โ€“ Any meaty tomato variety works.
+• Roma Tomatoes โ€“ Add body and balance to the sauce.
+Any meaty tomato works.

-• Olive Oil โ€“ For searing the shrimp.
+• Olive Oil โ€“ For quickly searing the shrimp.

 Optional Variations